 - Troops to Teachers — Think of it as Helmets to Hardhats for becoming a teacher.
 DoD’s Defense Activity for Non-Traditional Education Support (DANTES) manages the program.
 It provides referral assistance and placement services to military personnel interested in beginning a second career in public education as a teacher; and will help applicants identify teacher certification requirements and programs leading to certification.
 In certain situations, financial assistance is provided.
 Better yet, the Pennsylvania and New York Region has a Point of Contact in Ms. Vanessa Barron, Program Director, who can be reached by telephone at 1-855-241-2173 or by email at email@example.com (West Chester University Foundation).
 For additional information, see the foundation website for the program also.

-- www.careeronestop.gov – This is a more general integrated suite (portal site) of national web sites that help businesses, job seekers, students, and workforce professionals find employment and career resources than http://www.fedhirevets.org and includes more than just federal jobs.
+- www.careeronestop.gov – This is a more general integrated suite (portal site) of national web sites that help businesses, job seekers, students, and workforce professionals find employment and career resources than http://www.fedhirevets.gov above and includes more than just federal jobs.
 It is a soup-to-nuts site.
 CareerOneStop, sponsored by the U.S. Department of Labor, a multitude of useful products including America’s CareerInfo Net which provides national, state and local career information and labor market data and OPM’s USA Jobs, the federal site for finding federal employment opportunities.

 - LVMAC Job Board — This page is a crude tool which may nevertheless be useful for finding local jobs.

 - Military Spouses’ Career Network: Oriented on the career-oriented military spouse.

 Last Updated: 22 July 2018 (Elimination of dropped websites)